dtk/dtk-docs-v1/_components/links.md

 {% endhighlight %}
 captures that the value set on mysql::server’s **port** Attribute is used to set the **db_port** Attribute on the application component.
 Should the user choose to change the port on the mysql::server to a non standard port the new configuration value will be automatically propagated to application.

-In the example above we showed "uni-directional" passing of Attributes via the Link.
-It is common the developer will require to pass Attributes between two linked Components in both directions, which would be reflected by using in the **attribute mapping** syntax the symbols ‘<-‘ instead of ‘->’ to denote the directional flow of the Attribute values when they are set/changed.
+In the example above we show a "uni-directional" passing of Attributes via the Link.
+It is not uncommon the developer will require to pass Attributes between two linked Components in both directions, which would be reflected by using in the **attribute mapping** syntax the symbols ‘<-‘ instead of ‘->’ to denote the directional flow of the Attribute values when they are set/changed.
 Later we will show more advanced examples with "bi-directional" Link Defs and multiple Component dependencies.
 <br/>

+Links are a powerfull part of the Dtk's ability to re-use your Components/resources in any deployment.
+Once a Link Def has been capture and defined on a Component, the Component can be deployed **unchanged** in any Infrastructure environment (aws, azure, vsphere, etc) and topology and the Dtk will handle all the dependencies and Attribute propogation for you.

 ## Dependencies

 The **dependencies** section in the above example captures that the application Component is dependent on the database ‘mysql::server’ Component being present.
 Consequently, if the user tries to deploy the application without a mysql::server Component present and linked, then a violation is raised that blocks execution.
 This dependency is defined to be applicable in a distributed application meaning that it just means that mysql::server Component must be in the Assembly, but not necessary on the same node as wordpress::app.